 |National average cost||$11,000|

-The typical cost to spray foam roof runs between $4 and $7 per square foot with basic material and labor included.
+The typical cost to spray foam roof runs between $4 and $8 per sq.ft., with basic material and labor included.
 As the square footage increases, more materials and more workers are needed to cover the whole surface, ultimately adding to the cost.
-Below is a table with the average cost homeowners would pay to have the most common roof sizes covered with roof foam.
+Using the average spray foam roof cost per sq.ft., we have calculated the average spray foam roofing installation costs based on the most common roof sizes.

 In most cases, a standard SPF roof with a standard layer of foam is between $0.30 to $1.50 per square foot.
 The thickness of the sprayed foam depends on where you live, and the outside conditions in your area.
 For instance, if you live in an area with harsh weather (high heat, heavy rainfall/snowfall), the roof needs to provide a higher level of insulation, requiring a spray foam with a thicker density.